Skip to main content

 Refresh Token Rotation

-Token Exchange Grant (RFC 8693)
+Token Exchange Grant

-• Impersonation: A service acts as a user
+• Impersonation — a service acts as a user.

 Request Parameters